Arabs: Spirituality

 Arab polytheism was the dominant religion in pre-Islamic Arabia.
 Gods and goddesses, including Hubal and the goddesses al-Lāt, Al-'Uzzá and Manāt, were worshipped at local shrines, such as the Kaaba in Mecca, whilst Arabs in the south, in what is today's Yemen, worshipped various gods, some of which represented the Sun or Moon.
 Different theories have been proposed regarding the role of Allah in Meccan religion.
 Many of the physical descriptions of the pre-Islamic gods are traced to idols, especially near the Kaaba, which is said to have contained up to 360 of them.
 Until about the fourth century, almost all Arabs practised polytheistic religions.
 Although significant Jewish and Christian minorities developed, polytheism remained the dominant belief system in pre-Islamic Arabia.

 The religious beliefs and practices of the nomadic bedouin were distinct from those of the settled tribes of towns such as Mecca.
 Nomadic religious belief systems and practices are believed to have included fetishism, totemism and veneration of the dead but were connected principally with immediate concerns and problems and did not consider larger philosophical questions such as the afterlife.
 Settled urban Arabs, on the other hand, are thought to have believed in a more complex pantheon of deities.
 While the Meccans and the other settled inhabitants of the Hejaz worshipped their gods at permanent shrines in towns and oases, the bedouin practised their religion on the move.

+Most notable Arab gods and goddesses: 'Amm, A'ra, Abgal, Allah, Al-Lat, Al-Qaum, Almaqah, Anbay, ʿAṯtar, Basamum, Dhu l-Khalasa, Dushara, Haukim, Hubal, Isāf and Nā'ila, Manaf, Manāt, Nasr, Nuha, Quzah, Ruda, Sa'd, Shams, Samas, Syn, Suwa', Ta'lab, Theandrios, al-'Uzzá, Wadd, Ya'uq, Yaghūth, Yatha, Aglibol, Astarte, Atargatis, Baalshamin, Bēl, Bes, Ēl, Ilāh, Inanna/Ishtar, Malakbel, Nabū, Nebo, Nergal, Yarhibol.

 Philosophy

-The philosophical thought in the Arab world is heavily influenced by Islamic Philosophy.
-Schools of Islamic thought include Avicennism and Averroism.
+The philosophical thought in the Arab world is heavily influenced by Arabic philosophy.
+Schools of Arabic/Islamic thought include Avicennism and Averroism.
 The first great Arab thinker in the Islamic tradition is widely regarded to be al-Kindi (801–873 A.D.), a Neo-Platonic philosopher, mathematician and scientist who lived in Kufa and Baghdad (modern day Iraq).
 After being appointed by the Abbasid Caliphs to translate Greek scientific and philosophical texts into Arabic, he wrote a number of original treatises of his own on a range of subjects, from metaphysics and ethics to mathematics and pharmacology.

 Much of his philosophical output focuses on theological subjects such as the nature of God, the soul and prophetic knowledge.
 Doctrines of the Arabic philosophers of the 9th–12th century who influenced medieval Scholasticism in Europe.
 The Arabic tradition combines Aristotelianism and Neoplatonism with other ideas introduced through Islam.
 Influential thinkers include the non-Arabs al-Farabi and Avicenna.
 The Arabic philosophic literature was translated into Hebrew and Latin, this contributed to the development of modern European philosophy.
 The Arabic tradition was developed by Moses Maimonides and Ibn Khaldun.